ZhiyangGeeZhou/DDH-SMOL/README.md

 # Python code for DDH-SMOL
 ## Description
-Zhou et al. (2025) introduced a novel output layer termed the Smooth Monotonic Output Layer (SMOL).
+Zhou et al. (2025) introduced a novel output layer for deep neural networks termed the Smooth Monotonic Output Layer (SMOL).
 For illustration,
 SMOL is integrated into Dynamic-DeepHit (DDH; Lee et al., 2020), resulting in the DDH-SMOL model.